microsoft/language-server-protocol/_specifications/specification-3-16.md

 		 semanticTokens?: SemanticTokensWorkspaceClientCapabilities;

 		/**
-		 * Capabilities specific to the code lens requsts scoped to the
+		 * Capabilities specific to the code lens requests scoped to the
 		 * workspace.
 		 *
 		 * @since 3.16.0 - proposed state